Hudson Commodore: Sir Vival

 In response to the increasing number of deaths on highways in the United States after World War II, an innovative concept car was designed and built for safety rather than for style or speed.
 Using two 1948 Hudsons, Walter Jerome, built a hinged two-section car to minimize impact of collisions.
 Among its many features are a centrally-positioned, raised 36 in turret-shaped driver compartment providing panoramic visibility, as well as safety equipment that would later become standard on production vehicles such as rubber bumpers, seat belts, and side marker lights.
 Jerome had purchased the two donor Hudsons from Bellingham Motors, a Hudson dealership in Massachusetts, and was planning to build up to a dozen Sir Vivals per year, but only the prototype was completed and in early-1970s, it went back to Bellingham Motors for storage.

 With the closing of Bellingham Motors, in 2022 it was sold to Lane Motor Museum which plans to restore it.

 1949

 For the 1949 model year, the Commodore line was enlarged to include more luxurious Custom models.
 As a marketing promotion, Hudson had plastic specialists use scaled-down blueprints to develop transparent models of the Commodore Eight sedan to demonstrate and promote the design and construction of the cars.

 1950

-There were only nominal trim changes on the exterior of the cars in successive model years.
+The most noticeable change to the 1950 model year was the restyled grille featuring a design that superimposed Hudson's signature triangle logo on four horizontal bars.
+This would become the "Hudson look."
+The 1950 models included a new split back window and redesigned interiors.
 A new Custom Commodore convertible model debuted in mid-April 1950.
-This year redesigned the interior and it got a rear split back window.